[Click below to listen to an audio version of this article.]

 Sleep and rest aside, the sensation of having low energy is often linked to how, what, and when we eat.

 Your brain primarily runs on glucose for energy under normal conditions.
-Given that, it’s no surprise that conditions of glucose dysregulation (like type 1 and 2 diabetes) are known to be linked with decreased energy levels, feelings of fatigue, and reduced alertness.
+Given that, it’s no surprise that glucose dysregulation (like type 1 and 2 diabetes) is linked with decreased energy levels, feelings of fatigue, and reduced alertness.

 While there isn’t conclusive evidence or studies that show a direct link between glucose levels and overall energy in non-diabetic, otherwise healthy individuals, we can gain some insights from extrapolating on studies of energy levels in states of metabolic impairment.